Bigghead/Three-Playground/README.md

 # Animations

-What can we do with Three.js?
+## What can we do with Three.js?

+| Demos in individual folders